-Most cancer experts agree that vocal cord cancer likely starts as small areas of abnormal cells (dysplasia) that undergoes sequential changes that ultimately leads to the development of cancer.
-Pre-cancerous lesions may appear as a white or red plaque (called leukoplakia or erythroplakia) on the vocal cord, and indicate that a biopsy or removal of the lesion needs to be done to rule-out the presence of cancer.
-Research suggests that removing pre-cancerous lesions reduces the risk of developing cancer.
+Most cancer experts agree that vocal cord cancer likely starts as small areas of abnormal cells (dysplasia) undergo sequential changes that ultimately lead to the development of cancer.
+Precancerous lesions may appear as a white or red plaque (called leukoplakia or erythroplakia) on the vocal cord, while cancers themselves are often larger and thicker than the precancerous lesions.
+Any of these findings on exam indicate that a biopsy or removal of the lesion needs to be done to rule out the presence of cancer.
+Research suggests that removing precancerous lesions may reduce the risk of developing cancer.

-An estimated 10,000 cases of vocal cord cancer are diagnosed each year.
-Vocal cord cancer is very closely linked with a history of smoking.
-Symptoms of vocal cord cancer tend to occur very early since cancer on the vocal cords causes voice changes soon after a lesion develops.
+An estimated 10,000 cases of vocal cord cancer are diagnosed nationally each year.
+Vocal cord cancer is very closely linked with a history of smoking, though nonsmokers may get vocal cord cancer as well.
+Fortunately, many vocal cord cancers present early because the lesion creates hoarseness that often prompts early evaluation.

 Symptoms of vocal cord cancer include: